ence2/ence2/README.md

 -->

 ### I am... ✨
-- 👨‍🎓 master of engineering in computer science ( AI`deep learning` nlp task )
+- 👨‍🎓 Master of engineering in computer science ( AI`deep learning` nlp task )
 - 💻 Currently working as a game server developer
-- 😄 super like MMORPG
+- 😄 Super like MMORPG

 Making online multi-user games, I see a lot of users having fun in a virtually created space, and I was also very happy.
 It is the driving force of my life
 My main interests are network programming and machine learning, I have no doubt that strong AI will one day appear in the world.